magento/merchdocs/src/live-search/quick-tour.md

 ### Search as you type

 Live Search responds with suggested products and a thumbnail image of top search results in a popover as shoppers type queries into the [Search]({% link catalog/search-quick.md %}) box.
 Shoppers can go immediately to the [product detail]({% link quick-tour/product-page.md %}) page by clicking a suggested or featured product.
-A _View all items_ link in the footer of the popover displays the search results page.
+A _View all_ link in the footer of the popover displays the search results page.

+The popover can return "search as you type" results for one character or more.
+To set the minimum number of characters required for a query, change the Catalog Search [Minimal Query Length](https://docs.magento.com/user-guide/catalog/search-configuration.html) configuration setting.

+To customize the popover, refer to [Storefront Popover](https://devdocs.magento.com/live-search/storefront-popover.html) in the Live Search developer documentation.

 ![Example storefront - search as you type]({% link live-search/assets/storefront-search-as-you-type.png %}){: .zoom}
 _Search as you type_